eyereasoner/eye/let-trigua/README.md

     }
     ```

-- lingua supports reasoning with backward rules described in RDF 1.1
+- eyelet-trigua supports reasoning with backward rules described in RDF TriG
   e.g.
     ```
     # is the age of a person above some duration?